marok39/onj-02-02/README.md

 # Assignment 2: IMapBooks - Automatic Question Response Grading

+## Env configuration
+Anaconda env is saved in `requirements.txt` file.

 ## How to run this repo?

 Start`test-server.py` and use `onj-eval.py` script to test all 3 models.